Putting Calgary First

-Is an individual with whom the employee has a family relationship and includes without limitation an employee’s: husband, wife, common-law spouse, adult interdependent partner, legally separated spouse, children and grandchildren (including foster or step), brother and sisters-in-law, dependents, parents (including parents-in-law), son and daughters-in-law, nieces or nephews, uncles or aunts, cousins and grandparents.
+Is an individual with whom the employee has a family relationship and includes without limitation an employee’s: Current or former spouse, including common law partner and adult interdependent partner, child(ren) and grandchild(ren) (including foster or step), dependent(s), parent(s) (including foster or step) and parent(s)-in-law, parent(s)’ sibling(s), cousin(s), sibling(s) (including foster or step) and sibling(s)-in-law, sibling(s)’ child(ren), grandparent(s) (including step) and grandparent(s)-in-law.

 Whether at a Workplace or work-related, Violence means the Threatened, attempted, or actual conduct of a person that causes or is likely to cause physical or psychological injury or harm, and includes domestic or sexual Violence.